mdb - modular debugger

-Not uniq.
+Not unique.
 Suppresses lines that do not have matches according to the sort.

-Really uniq.
+Really unique.
 Only prints entries that are unique according to the sort.

-If not outputting to a pipe and using the uniq flag then print a count of matches before each address.
+If not outputting to a pipe and using the unique flag then print a count of matches before each address.

 Stores the count of unique entries in variable var.

 SORT KEY OPTIONS